Liquor promotion guidelines and intoxication guidelines

 Intoxication Guidelines were issued on 1 July 2008 to align with the introduction of new liquor laws in NSW.
-The guidelines are aimed to assisting licensees and their staff determine whether a person is intoxicated.
+The guidelines aim to assist licensees and their staff determine whether a person is intoxicated.
 The guidelines have been developed to support the following objectives of the Liquor Act 2007:

-- The need to minise harm associated with misuse and abuse of liquor.
+- The need to minimise harm associated with misuse and abuse of liquor.